manjillama/food-loops/CONTRIBUTING.md

 - **Write good commit messages.**
   - They should be 50 characters max.
   - Use the imperative.
 Eg. "**Allow** scheduling appointments" and not "Allowed scheduling appointments" or "Allows scheduling appointments."
-  - Prefix your commit with corresponding **_ClickUp Task Id_** i.e. `<task-id>: <your commit message>`
-    - i.e. `1da4n0: create separate button component`
-  - If the task has not yet been created then the reader should know the issue being addressed by reading the commit message.
-    - Features should follow: `feature: <short-new-feature-description>`
-    - Bug fix should follow: `fix: <short-bug-description>`
-    - i.e. `fix: update prettier config`
-  - Refer to <a href="https://github.com/yatri-motorcycles/conventional-commit-types">conventional commit types</a> for list of commit types.

 ### Pull Request Best Practices